Mrwaynejames/teamprofile/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Features

+This program makes it very easy to make a profil by having prompts to answer as well as some questions that provide a list of options to choose from.

 ## Tests